cloudera/CAI_STUDIO_AGENT/docs/user_guide/custom_workflow_application.md

 There is also a "default" Workbench Application for each deployed workflow provides a visual interface to kickoff a workflow's Model, and retrieve information about the currently running workflows.
 This Application, by default, is the same UI that you see when you're testing your workflows from within the Studio.
 The lifecycle of an Agent Studio workflow execution is as follows (see **Figure 1**):
 1) The end user interacts with the deployed workflow's Application, which sends requests to the corresponding Model to execute ("kickoff") a workflow.
 Once a workflow has initiated execution, the Model responds with a unique ID that corresponds with this workflow request (i.e. `{"trace_id": "4ec9e40f8e68d218d2dbae55a8120be0"}`)
-2) The newly kicked off workflow will complete execution from within the Model, and continuously stream workflow **events** (task start/stop, tooling start/stop, LLM completions, etc.) to Agent Studio's Phoenix ops server.
-As of March 2025, we are logging a slight variation of the [OpenInference](https://github.com/Arize-ai/openinference)'s telemetry standard.
+2) The newly kicked off workflow will complete execution from within the Model, and continuously stream workflow **events** (task start/stop, tooling start/stop, LLM completions, etc.), as well as **traces**, to Agent Studio's Phoenix ops server.
+Agent Studio logs workflow traces using [OpenInference](https://github.com/Arize-ai/openinference)'s telemetry standard, and logs events to a simple messaging queue that runs in the Ops & Metrics server.
-3) The deployed Application will continuously poll the events of a specific workflow (queried by the `trace_id` created when the workflow was kicked off) using [Phoenix's provided GraphQL endpoint](https://docs.arize.com/arize/resources/graphql-api).
+3) The deployed Application will continuously poll the events of a specific workflow (queried by the `trace_id` created when the workflow was kicked off) from the messaging queue running on the Ops & Metrics server.
 The UI will then display live visuals of how the workflow is progressing.